-- > "Road Map" for meeting aviation demands - > Preserves flexibility to respond to the future - > Allows airport to cost-effectively keep pace with aviation growth - > Considers environmental and socioeconomic impact of development - > Why is a Master Plan Update needed now? - Last Airport Master Plan completed 2014 but forecasted numbers have been surpassed - Continuity of operations develop a plan to eliminate or minimize closure time of RAP's primary runway.
-Examples: Reconstruction, Aircraft Incidents, etc.
+- > "Road Map" for meeting aviation demands - Preserves flexibility to respond to the future - Allows airport to cost-effectively keep pace with aviation growth - Considers environmental and socioeconomic impact of development - Why is a Master Plan Update needed now? - ➤ Last Airport Master Plan completed 2014 but forecasted numbers have been surpassed - ➤ Continuity of operations develop a plan to eliminate or minimize closure time of RAP's primary runway.